Encorpluptit/wizz-technical-test/TechnicalTest.README.md

 ## Timings
 - 19:45 - 19:59: Read the README.md file
 - 20:00 - 20:02: Install the project and run it
+- 20:03 - 20:08: Read the code in the front-end and the back-end

 ## Reflections